Skip to main content

 6. Update System Model Settings

-You should now be able to find llama3 from the dropdown list under Chat model.
+You should now be able to find llama3.2 from the dropdown list under Chat model, and bge-m3 from the dropdown list under Embedding model.

 If your local model is an embedding model, you should find your local model under Embedding model.